 Then look for the distinctive bubbling that comes with a perfectly heated griddle.

 Once you’ve cooked the first side, turn over and cook the next side.

 Stack cooked tortillas and serve warm.

-One of the main reasons why flour tortillas might break is that it has dried out.
+One of the main reasons why flour tortillas might break after they’ve been cooked is that they’ve been allowed to dry out.

 You can also warm your tortillas in the microwave by covering with a microwave-safe plate on top and bottom and heating on HI for 10 seconds at time to warm.

 And, any leftover tortillas, place in a sealed plastic bag.